-A total of 35 securities had an unrealized loss at March 31, 2019 and March 31, 2018.
-U.S. government agency securities and mortgage-backed securities represented 50.8% and 41.5%, respectively, of total available-for-sale securities in an unrealized loss position at March 31, 2019.
-There were 18 mortgage-backed securities, three U.S. government agency securities, and five corporate bonds that had an unrealized loss position for more than 12 months at March 31, 2019.
+A total of seven securities had an unrealized loss at March 31, 2020, compared to 35 at March 31, 2019.
+U.S. government agency securities and corporate bonds represented 89.1% and 8.3%, respectively, of total available-for-sale securities in an unrealized loss position at March 31, 2020.
+There were three U.S. government agency securities and one mortgage-backed security that had an unrealized loss position for more than 12 months at March 31, 2020.
 The cause of the temporary impairment is directly related to changes in interest rates.
 In general, as interest rates decline, the fair value of securities will rise, and conversely as interest rates rise, the fair value of securities will decline.
 Management considers fluctuations in fair value as a result of interest rate changes to be temporary, which is consistent with the Bank's experience.
 The impairments are deemed temporary based on the direct relationship of the change in fair value to movements in interest rates, the life of the investments and their high credit quality.
 Given the high credit quality of the securities which are backed by the U.S. government's guarantees, and the corporate securities which are all reputable institutions in good financial standing, the risk of credit loss is minimal.
 Management believes that these unrealized losses are a direct result of the current rate environment and has the ability and intent to hold the securities until maturity or the valuation recovers.